abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter03.md

-The Buddha’s response is, “Yes, you have been foolish and you have made a false accusation but, having recognized your faults and wanting to make amends, you can grow in the Dhamma and discipline.”
+The Buddha’s response is, “Yes, you have been foolish and you have made a false accusation but, having recognized your faults and wanting to make amends, you can grow in the Dhamma and Discipline.”
 Then he turns to Sāriputta and says, “Sāriputta, forgive this foolish man before his head splits in seven pieces.”
 Sāriputta says, “I certainly forgive him and may he forgive me for anything I have done.”